 More often than not, we are sometimes faced with a bad bite that might make us feel off kilter.
 The human chewing system is composed of parts that are intricately related such as the muscles, teeth and jaw joint among others.
 For the proper functioning of the teeth and maintenance of good health, all these parts must work together harmoniously.

 One of the problems that we deal with most in our office is that of disharmony in these parts.
 A chewing system that works harmoniously mean that there is no pain, the muscles are relaxed, the joint is stable and the teeth function in an environment that is protected.
-The main goal at Reuss Dental is to make sure that we not only treat, but also prevent all dental problems.
+Our goal at Westgate Family Dental is to make sure that we not only treat, but also prevent all dental problems.

 DO YOU HAVE ANY OF THESE SYMPTOMS?

 Some of the symptoms that can let you know if you have a bad bite or not are:

 Treatment of root canals due to the death of tooth nerves or severe tooth pain